Schnitker/LogManager/README.md

 JDK LogManager implementations for Log4j and Log4j2.

 My favorite Framework Jersey (JAX-RS 2.0) uses JDK logging.
 Without configuration the logging output will be written to stderr.
-The given LogManager implementation allows you to redirect JDK logging to Log4j with performance costs (see SLF4JBridgeHandler).
+This project allows you to redirect JDK logging to Log4j (1.x or 2.x) without performance costs (see SLF4JBridgeHandler).

 ### Usage